 Take the example of a student who always gets ” A ” and still ranks in the top 10% in everything she did.
 If she sleeps just less than seven hours a night during the week and about 6:20 the weekend, she will see her results fall in the back rows, as people that would normally get results in the lower 10%.

-A study on soldiers responsible to operate a military complex showed that after a night’s sleep less, there was a 30% decline in their cognitive abilities coupled with a decline in their performance.
+A study on soldiers responsible for operating a military complex showed that after a night’s sleep less, there was a 30% decline in their cognitive abilities coupled with a decline in their performance.
 After two nights of sleep deprivation, the drop was 60%.

 When a person is sleeping less than six hours a night for five consecutive days, we observe the same effects as a person deprived of sleep for 48 hours.

 Although sleep is important to maximize the effectiveness of your work.
 Sleep well and be more efficient than ever.